Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 account which created the smart contract instance by invoking the ``init``-function.

-Similarly the context have a getter function for the one who send the current message, which triggered this ``receive``-function:
+Similarly the context has a getter function for the one who send the current message, which triggered this ``receive``-function:

 .. code-block:: rust